grafana/grafana/docs/sources/administration/correlations/use-correlations-editor-in-explore/index.md

 ## Test a newly created correlations

 1. Once the correlation is saved Explore will exit Correlations Editor automatically and re-rerun the query in the left pane.
 1. Click on a state name.
-Note how values from the row are inserted into the query and the graph changes using the values for each row.
+Note how values from the row are inserted into the query on the right and the graph changes using the values for each row.
+The query is rerun with updates values everytime you click on a state name.

    {{< figure src="/static/img/docs/correlations/screenshot-correlations-example-link-10.2.png" max-width="600px" caption="Result of clicking on a data link" >}}

 You can apply the same steps to any data source.
 Correlations allow you to create links in visualizations to run dynamic queries based on selected data.
+In this example we used data returned by a query to build a new query generating different visualization using the same data source.
+However, you can create correlations between any data sources to create custom exploration flows.

 ## Create a new correlations in logs panel